India's banks say no room to cut lending rates, thwarting RBI easing

 Earlier this month, the RBI mandated that lenders change the methodology used to compute the base rate, or the minimum lending rate, in a bid to spur more lending.

 Banks continue to suffer from deteriorating asset quality, which is pressuring earnings.
-Bank of Baroda (BOB.NS),India's second-biggest lender by assets, on Friday posted a 69 percent fall in quarterly profit due to higher provisions for bad loans and a surge in tax expenses.
+Bank of Baroda,India's second-biggest lender by assets, on Friday posted a 69 percent fall in quarterly profit due to higher provisions for bad loans and a surge in tax expenses.

 An executive at a state-run bank acknowledged profit was a factor in the reluctance to lower lending rates but said liquidity was a bigger issue.